Market Segment: Civil Aviation Turboprop G/A Fixed Wing, Turbine Helicopter, Corporate Aviation & Business Jet

 OEM Parts Inflation & Availability

 OEM parts pricing continues to rise, in many instances at a rate disparate to overall aftermarket inflation rates.
 Furthermore, some OEM supply chains appear to be constricting piece part distribution and MRO functions with a more OEM centric end-user/operator direct sales focus.
 In some cases, airframe OEM authorized dealers may only quote aircraft operators directly.
-We expect this trend to continue as these protective and sometimes anti-competitive strategies disincentivize participation by some independent and 3rd party elements within the supply chain.
+We expect this trend to continue as these protective and sometimes anti-competitive strategies disincentivize participation by some independent and third party elements within the supply chain.
 While this might seem like a challenge – it represents a sizeable opportunity for FAA-PMA and other entrepreneurs looking to commercialize products, specialized repairs and other services routinely consumed by a still robust installed base of aging components and airframes.
 The OEM centric strategies should continue to incentivize creation of new products and services that increase value and extend airframe life cycles for the operators of maturing non-proprietary aircraft and components within this ecosystem.

 FAA-PMA approved parts and innovative DER repairs continue to flourish as aircraft operators and MRO’s alike thirst for value creation and profitability.
-While FAA-PMA parts may represent a relatively small slice of aftermarket on a line item and dollar value basis, they offer a formidable check and balance system against OEM price inflation, reliability and availability.
+While FAA-PMA parts may represent a relatively small slice of aftermarket on a line item and dollar value basis, they offer a formidable check and balance system for OEM price inflation, reliability and availability.
 FAA-PMA parts and innovative DER repairs are no longer just a niche ecosystem for a fragmented collection of aftermarket entrepreneurs.
 There is clearly an intense battle currently underway for higher margin aftermarket content to augment lower margin introductory OEM business.
 Both independently produced and OEM licensed FAA-PMA parts continue to play a key role in creating value throughout the aftermarket and supporting life cycle extension of various mature and legacy airframe and component platforms.
 As demand for FAA-PMA parts & innovative DER repairs continue to grow, OEM validation of this ecosystem was recently underscored with Textron Aviation’s acquisition of Able Engineering.

 ICA (CMM) Affordable Accessibility